mnylen/failurous/README.md

 Notice that the position of the filter-mapping element affects which exceptions Failurous will report.
 Any filter mappings appearing before the failurous filter mapping in web.xml will not be reported, since they are executed outside its scope.

-## Sending fails

-Often there's cases where it'd be desirable to be able to send debugging information or notifications of "failurous" behaviour in your application.
-For example, when someone tries to access protected content without proper access rights.

-Failurous comes in handy here, because it's not limited to only
-exceptions: you can actually send any data you like.

-### In Rails applications

-To send your custom fails to Failurous, you can use the `Failurous::FailNotification` to build your fail and send it.
-The syntax is as follows:

-    Failurous::FailNotification.set_title('Title for your fail').
-      add_field(:section_name, :field_name, {:use_in_checksum => true | false}).
-      add_field(:another, :field, {...}).
-      send

-### In Java applications

-The Java client does not yet support this feature.

 ## License